 The length of your roundup article really depends on how many people you’ve invited to participate, and, of course, how many people actually respond, and how much valuable content they provide in their response.

 Once the deadline is reached and you’ve finished putting together your roundup post, and once you’ve edited and proofread it a hundred times over, you’re then ready to hit that publish button.

 Promoting your post is where the real fun begins.
 Not only will you be promoting the post, but potentially everyone who has made a contribution to your roundup post will also want to promote it as well.

-To make sure this happens, construct a short email to let your participants know that your expert roundup post is live for them to read, share or even comment on.
-You’ll find email templates in the bonus content link below.
+To make sure this happens properly, construct a short email to let your participants know that your expert roundup post has been published.

 Note: If you need some tips on how to promote your post for maximum exposure, traffic, comments and social shares, learn from 23 top blogging experts here.

-To make your expert roundup posts even more valuable, you could even consider adding some bonus content, otherwise known as content upgrades.
-I talked about content upgrades this in this post.
+To make your first expert roundup post even more valuable and memorable, you could even consider adding some bonus content, otherwise known as content upgrades.
+I talked about content upgrades in this post.